majacQ/go-ipfs/docs/experimental-features.md

 ### Road to being a real feature

 - [ ] We need to confirm that it can't be used to DoS a node.
 The server-side logic for GraphSync is quite complex and, if we're not careful, the server might end up performing unbounded work when responding to a malicious request.

+## Noise

+### State

+Stable, enabled by default

+[Noise](https://github.com/libp2p/specs/tree/master/noise) libp2p transport based on the [Noise Protocol Framework](https://noiseprotocol.org/noise.html).
+While TLS remains the default transport in go-ipfs, Noise is easier to implement and is thus the "interop" transport between IPFS and libp2p implementations.